Essilu/music-is-digital/README.md

 - [ ] Markov V1
   - [x] Create matrix
   - [x] Generate new partitions
-  - [ ] Find a way to add figures to the new partition
   - [ ] Save the new partition in a file
 - [ ] Markov V2
   - [x] Create matrix